 Even if we still have to maintain some details in the database because they were not available, we can now filter according to these characteristics.
 We have now created a separate class for almost all of our components and have been able to classify them accordingly.”

-And so, the specialists for centrifugal clutches and brakes carry well over 100 classes for clutch characteristics or individual parts.
+And so the specialists for centrifugal clutches and brakes carry well over 100 classes for clutch characteristics or individual parts.
 Winter continues: “Our clutches and brakes are mainly installed in connection with combustion engines.
 Here, the clutches are usually pushed onto shafts.
 This means that a profile hub always has the shaft diameter as a reference – as a classification feature.
 The same applies to the “groove width” feature or the indication of which ball bearing is seated on this hub.
 Or the “centrifugal weight used” among other characteristics.
-We also have a class of coupling types for our belt or flange-driven couplings.
+We also have a class of coupling types for our belt or flange driven couplings.
 With flexible or highly flexible coupling.
 And they all have their specific, different characteristics.”

-Intuitive operation after a brief introduction
+Intuitive operation after a short introduction

 A PDM system should be quick to learn and support its users as quickly and easily as possible.

 The design engineers in the technical office of Amsbeck Maschinentechnik agree: “In our specific case, extensive training, as you would imagine, was not necessary.
 Much in GAIN Collaboration is self-explanatory.
-Of course, we received a demonstration from GAIN Software.
-And finally, we had a few questions.
+Of course we received a demonstration from GAIN Software.
+And finally we had a few questions.
 But the bottom line is that the general use of GAIN Collaboration is really surprisingly easy.
 We all had imagined this point to be more extensive.
 After only one and a half days we were able to work with the system without any problems.
 The performance has also improved noticeably.
 Some display options, such as masks or the extension of classes, we simply do ourselves.
 Apart from that, we usually rely on the staff at GAIN Software.
-They always help us rapidly.”
+They always help us very quickly.”